-nearby town.

-Miles (kilometers) to (Name of town)

-Double the number of miles or kilometers above to figure how far it is from you nouse to the town, then back to your house:
+Miles (kilometers) to (Name of town) Double the number of miles or kilometers above to figure how far it is from your house to the town, then back to your house:

-Miles (kilometers) X 2 = Miles (kilometers)

-would you have to tr travel as many miles Lewis and Clark traveled over 8,000 miles (12,874 kilometers)!
+Miles (kilometers) X 2 = Miles (kilometers) Lewis and Clark traveled over 8,000 miles (12,874 kilometers)!
 How many times would you have to travel back and forth to the town you chose before you would travel as many miles or kilometers as Lewis and Clark did on their journey?
 How long do you think this many trips would take you:

-Tn a car?
-On foot?
-Ry hoat?